The dynamics of generic Kuperberg flows: Shape of the minimal set

-As in the previous analysis of the homotopy types of $\fN_1$ and $\fN_2$, the filled double propellers in \eqref{eq-filled3} have both intersections and self-intersections, so their addition to the space $\ds C_{\mK}^+(\fM_0^2, \delta_3)$ in \eqref{eq-N3} adds multiple types of exceptional cycles to the homotopy type of $\fN_3$.
+As in the previous analysis of the homotopy types of $\fN_1$ and $\fN_2$, the filled double propellers in \eqref{eq-N3} have both intersections and self-intersections, so their addition to the space $\ds C_{\mK}^+(\fM_0^2, \delta_3)$ adds multiple types of exceptional cycles to the homology of $\fN_3$.